microsoft/WhatTheHack/999-JavaOnAzure/Student/challenge-05.md

 ## Description

-Create a dashboard that includes Azure Application Insights metrics on _TODO_ and Azure Monitor metrics on _TODO_ (database cpu/mem, app service cpu/mem, number of instances?)
+Create a dashboard that includes Azure Application Insights metrics for max request rate, average response time, number of total and failed requests and Azure Monitor metrics for the App Service average CPU/Memory utilization as well as for MySQL database CPU/Memory/IO/Storage utilization.

 ## Success Criteria

-1. Verify that the dashboard contains widget for the following information: _TODO_
+1. Verify that the dashboard contains widgets for all of the metrics mentioned in the description
 1. No files should be modified for this challenge

 ## Learning Resources